 +44 (0)20 7306 firstname.lastname@example.org

-Tom has a busy junior practice spanning the range of Chambers’ main areas of work.
+Tom has a broad commercial chancery practice, spanning business, trusts and property disputes in the UK and abroad.
 His practice is evenly split between led and non-led work.
-Tom regularly appears in county courts across the country, the High Court and increasingly in Courts and Tribunals in other jurisdictions.
+Tom regularly appears in range of domestic courts and tribunals and, increasingly, in courts and tribunals in other jurisdictions.
 He also undertakes a broad range of advisory and drafting work.

 The bulk of Tom’s practice comprises: